Skip to content

 • Maryland- this technology uses a framework of either metal or porcelain, bonded on the backs of both abutment teeth

-• Implant-supported- a dentistsurgically places an implant on each of the missing teeth.
+• Implant-supported- a dentist surgically places an implant on each of the missing teeth.
 A bridge is then placed over the gap and held in place by the implants.

 1. Tooth-colored Fillings

-Tooth-colored fillings and tooth replacements that match the color of your teeth.
+Tooth-coloured fillings and tooth replacements that match the colour of your teeth.
 They are made of a composite of silica and resin.
 The components give the filling a non-wearing and translucent property.
 Dental composites also strengthen the teeth.
-The process of filling a tooth involves anesthetizing the area, preparing the tooth by removing the decay, and finally, the filling material is placed directly on the tooth.

 1. Dental Implants